How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 • To get from Ginza to Haneda take the Asakusa Line from Higashi-ginza Station.
 It eventually turns into the Keikyu Airport Line.

-Ginza and Tsukiji are Ideal for Those Looking for:
+Ginza & Tsukiji are Ideal for Those Looking for:

 • A medium-price hotel